 However, the Smart Usage demand charge fee is not associated with peak usage.
 You pay for the maximum demand you used that bill period regardless of when it occurred.

 And anyway, the Georgia Public Service Commission does not have goals for Georgia Power to reduce residential peak demand, like most other states do.
-If there was such a goal there are more affordable rate plans and rebates where consumers save money by helping reduce expensive energy use, like this example:
+If there was such a goal there better rate plans.

 Go ahead – try to understand it: your demand charge fee is based on the maximum kWh usage you used over a one hour period during your bill cycle, multiplied by $7.96/kWh.
 But that fee is hidden from you.
 Thus, you are expected to modify your behavior to lower a fee you cannot see on your bill and you don’t know when it occurred.